kieselnb/benchmark-optimizations/README.md

 # Benchmark Optimizations

-### Authors: Rajnish Agarwal, Nidhi Bhatia, and Nick Kiesel
+### Authors: Rajnish Aggarwal, Nidhi Bhatia, and Nick Kiesel
 #### 18-645: How to Write Fast Code

 The purpose of this project is to close the gap between CPU and GPU performance metrics.
 To do so,